Rochester Divorce Lawyer

 • Summary divorce.
 This is a less common form of divorce in New York that is only available to couples who have been married for less than 10 years, share no children, and have little assets or debts.
 This is a more informal process than other types of divorces, but it can be settled quickly.

 For many divorcing couples, an uncontested divorce is a preference because it means a quick settlement with minimal attorney fees.
 However, some couples soon realize that what begins as an amicable process can quickly become contentious.
-No matter which type of divorce you are facing, having an attorney there to help guide you can keep you focused on a resolution rather than a dispute.
+No matter which type of divorce you are facing, having an experienced divorce attorney there to help guide you can keep you focused on a resolution rather than a dispute.

 Fault vs. At-Fault Divorce